IvanJoskic/pet-data-set/README.md

 # Pet data set

 This data set contains information on pet breeds.
-For now it mainly consists of dogs and cats but in the future it could be expanded to contain more animal breeds.
+For now it mainly consists of dogs and cats but in the future it could be expanded to contain more animal species.

 [Pet Data Set](https://github.com/IvanJoskic/pet-data-set) by [Ivan Joskić](https://github.com/IvanJoskic) is licensed under [CC BY-NC-SA 4.0](https://creativecommons.org/licenses/by-nc-sa/4.0/?ref=chooser-v1)